Let us tell you dumpling good – we’ve tried and tested some of the best dim sum places in Singapore, and here’s what we’ve got!

 Everyone knows of this restaurant that has garnered one Michelin star and multiple Michelin Bib Gourmand awards.
 But did you know that Crystal Jade is a Singapore-based brand?
 Now you do!
 Plus, our colleagues regard it as one of the best places for xiao long bao.
 If that still didn’t convince you, just pop by any of its outlets and decide for yourself.
 While you’re there, don’t forget to sample its har gao, carrot cake, and siew mai with fish roe.

 Located within Pan Pacific Singapore is this award-winning restaurant that deftly serves up Cantonese cuisine with a modern twist.
-You can choose to have your dim sum a la carte or buffet style; we suggest you go for the Weekend Dim Sum Brunch Buffet with your fam or gal pals.
+You can choose to have your dim sum a la carte or buffet style; we suggest you go for the Weekend Dim Sum Brunch Buffet with your fam or gal pals for the ultimate yum cha indulgence.
 It’s pricey, yes, but oh so worth it!
 Psst, do remember to dress up as the restaurant enforces a strict smart-casual dress code.
 Talk about fancy, yo.

 14. Jade